drscotthawley/prefigure/README.md

 ofc = OFC(args)

 ```
-Starting with `prefigure` v0.0.8, there is an On-the-Fly Control (pronounced like something one says in frustration when one realizes one has forgetten to set a variable properly).
+Starting with `prefigure` v0.0.8, there is an On-the-Fly Control (OFC, [pronounced like](https://getyarn.io/yarn-clip/3e363bee-37f1-4df8-995a-61fe4509e64f) what you say when you realize you forget to set a variable properly).
 This tracks any changes to arguments made to a separate file (by default `ofc.ini`) and
 updates those args dyanmically when changes to that file are made.
 It can also (optionally) log those changes to WandB (and when they occur); see sample usage below.